Towards Verified Artificial Intelligence: Principles for Verified AI

 \section{Principles for Verified AI}

 For each of the challenges described in the preceding section, we suggest a corresponding set of principles to follow in the design/verification process to address that challenge.
-These five principles are: \begin{mylist} \item {\em Introspect} on the system and actively gather data to model the environment; \item Formally specify {\em end-to-end behavior} of the AI-based system, and develop new quantitative formalisms to specify learning components; \item Develop {\em abstractions} for and {\em explanations} from ML components; \item Create a new class of {\em randomized and quantitative formal methods} for data generation, testing, and verification, and \item Develop techniques for {\em formal inductive synthesis} of AI-based systems, supported by an {\em integrated design methodology} combining design-time and run-time verification. \end{mylist} We believe these techniques are just a starting point.
+These five principles are: \begin{mylist} \item Use an {\em introspective, data-driven, and probabilistic} approach to model the environment; \item Combine formal specifications of {\em end-to-end behavior} with {\em hybrid Boolean-quantitative formalisms} for learning systems and perception components and use {\em specification mining} to bridge the data-property gap; \item For ML components, develop new {\em abstractions}, {\em explanations}, and {\em semantic analysis} techniques; \item Create a new class of {\em compositional, randomized, and quantitative formal methods} for data generation, testing, and verification, and \item Develop techniques for {\em formal inductive synthesis} of AI-based systems and design of {\em safe learning systems}, supported by techniques for {\em run-time assurance}. \end{mylist} We have successfully applied these principles over the past few years, and, based on this experience, believe that they provide a good starting point for applying formal methods to AI-based systems.
 Our formal methods perspective on the problem complements other perspectives that have been expressed (e.g.,~\cite{amodei2016concrete}).
-Taken together with other ideas, we believe that the principles we suggest can point a way towards the goal of Verified AI.
+Experience over the past few years provides evidence that the principles we suggest can point a way towards the goal of Verified AI.